Chaima-mzouk/chiffre-romain/README.md

 # chiffre-romain

-This projet allows to convert roman numerals to numbers implemented by JAVA and junit for testing
+This projet allows to convert roman numerals to numbers implemented with JAVA and junit for testing